 But, from Griffin’s point of view, the good feeling began to sour with the release of “Make It With You.”
 One of the band’s most dreamily romantic lyrical excursions, that song featured an extremely catchy melody and was a sure-fire hit.
 “It wasn’t quite our bag,” says Griffin, “but it took off, which kind of locked us into that style.

 “Then the group started to take on a definite trend and no one wanted to break it—except me.
 It was a trend toward lack of variety, in singles especially.
-A trend towards keeping the hit bag going.
+A trend toward keeping the hit bag going.

 “We tried to deviate a few times, like with ‘Mother Freedom.’
 But the stations in the Drake chain didn’t play it.
 People just wouldn’t let us change; we got caught in a sameness trip, which I don’t believe in.
 I just can’t live with that.

 “And also, I didn’t have enough expression with Bread.
 I had all the ‘B’ sides of the singles.
-And it was supposed to be more of an equal trip writing-wise, because we were in it to expose our own material.”
+And it was supposed to be more of an equal trip writing-wise because we were in it to expose our own material.”

 Last year, while Bread was planning a new single. the conflicts came to the fore.
 Griffin says he’d been promised the “A” side of the record and had come up with a song called “Love You Till the Cows Come Home.”
 David Gates, however, had just written “Clouds,” and thought his song should be the group’s next 45.